Learn relationship skills in community with others to create the true intimacy you deserve and long for

 - You have big goals for your own business but the voice in your head is critical and judgemental, so you don’t take action on things thay you know you want to and can’t figure out how to get out of your own way

-If that hits a little close to home, first I want to tell you that you’re not alone.
-But while slamming doors, the silent treatment, and constant bickering may have been the norm in your childhood home, they don’t have to be the way you live your life now.
+If that hits a little close to home, you’re not alone.
+Slamming doors, silent treatment, constant bickering, or avoiding conflict may have been the norm in your childhood home; they don’t have to be the way you live your life now.

 So how can you move past these problems and make lasting, positive changes in all the different kinds of relationships you’re a part of?